jnavarro7/netlist-parser/README.md

 Improve the storing of these values.
 Think about a diretory of directories.
 Improve comments on code.
 Improve the architecture for the script to be able to handle netlist files with a high number of modules/instances.
+Improve the file validation, does the file exists, is the file a valid verilog netlist file?

 ### Netlist graphical represenation drawn by hand: